 IT IS THE POLICY OF RAYVILLE RECOVERY TO ALLOW CLIENTS VISITATION WITH FAMILY AND FRIENDS IN A SAFE AND CONTROLLED ENVIRONMENT

-- All visitors must participate in a one-time orientation session from noon – 2:00pm prior to having contact with residents.
+- All visitors must participate in a one-time orientation session from noon – 2:00 pm before having contact with residents.
 No exceptions.
 Past participation is not accepted.
-Any visitor who is late for this orientation will be denied entry to the facility
+Any visitor who is late for this orientation will be denied entry to the facility.

 - No visitors currently abusing alcohol or drugs will be allowed on campus.